JPrier/WorkoutCreator/README.md

 # WorkoutCreator

+## Work In Progress
+These is currently not functional

 ### What It Does

 This python script creates a csv of workouts.
 It creates the workouts through constants/config set in the exercises.py file.